pmem/pmem.github.io/content/memkind/manpages/memkindallocator.3.md

 # DESCRIPTION #

 `libmemkind::static_kind::allocator<T>`
-:   is intended to be used with STL containers to allocate from static kinds of memory All public member types and functions correspond to standard library allocator concepts and definitions.
-The current implementation supports C++11 standard.
+:   is intended to be used with STL containers to allocate from static kinds of memory.
+All public member types and functions correspond to standard library allocator concepts and definitions.
+The current implementation supports the C++11 standard.

 >Template arguments:
 >+ T is an object type aliased by value_type,
->+ U is an object type.Memory management is based on the memkind library.
-Refer [**memkind**](/memkind/manpages/memkind.3/)(3) man page for more details.
+>+ U is an object type.
+Memory management is based on the memkind library.
+Refer to the [**memkind**](/memkind/manpages/memkind.3/)(3) man page for more details.

 * `T *libmemkind::static_kind::allocator<T>::allocate(std::size_t n)`
   :   allocates uninitialized memory of size *n* bytes of the specified kind using >`memkind_malloc()`.
 Throw **std::bad_alloc** when n = 0 or there is not enough memory to satisfy the request.